Interview with Martin Wieser, Assistant Professor of Theory & History of Psychology at Sigmund Freud University in Berlin, Germany.

 Martin Wieser: First question is quite easily answered in the sense that essentially, psychoanalysis is everywhere, meaning that it has grown into our everyday language, e.g. concepts like the subconscious or “repressed” memories that control our behavior and influence our ways of thinking.
 Freud did not invent these concepts, he used and combined them in a new, unique framework.
 This framework became part of how we understand and describe others and ourselves.
 Even if you look into movie history, for example, Woody Allen’s “Manhattan” or Alfred Hitchcock’s “Psycho”, you can clearly see that psychoanalysis has been widely accepted in everyday culture, media and literature and more so, has become such a basic theoretical framework that very often we don’t even recognize the heritage that we grew within the Western hemisphere.

-I am a psychologist and philosopher by training, but mostly I'm interested in historical problems of psychology.
+I am a psychologist and philosopher by training, but mostly I’m interested in the historical problems of psychology.
 In my research, I mainly focus on the roots of psychoanalysis and the political, cultural and social context that shaped psychoanalytic thinking through the 19th and especially 20th century.

 Q: Why do you think Sigmund Freud and generally psychoanalysis are mostly being discredited in clinical and academic circles?